 - Add yolks and mayonnaise to the bowl.

-- Whip with a spoon or fork until yolk mixture is smooth and fluffy.
+- Whip with a fork or electric mixer until yolk mixture is smooth and fluffy.

 - Scoop the yolk mix to a pastry bag fitted with a star tip, or a plastic bag with the corner cut off.

 - Scoop about a teaspoon crab meat into half of the egg white half.

 - Set the egg white halves on a serving platter and pipe in the filling.

 - Just before serving, sprinkle the deviled eggs with bacon, old bay, and chives.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases at no extra expense to you.

 KitchenAid 6 Speed Hand Mixer with Flex Edge Beaters - KHM6118